girishsj11/HackerRank_exercise/README.md

  The user enters a string and a substring.
 You have to print the number of times that the substring occurs in the given string.
 String traversal will take place from left to right, not from right to left.

+## ***Program_9.py***

+ The good string is a string that contains vowels only , find out the lenght of the longest good string which is a sub string of the given string.
+>Example:
+   input : 'abcaab'
+   output : 2 (since aa is the vowels which is highest/longest substring among the given string)